AuspicesAI/ScytheEx-Hackathon/README.md

 ### Kubernetes Deployment using Helm

 > [!Important]
-> ScytheEx On Kubernetes is not fully tested, kubernetes admins can customize the deployment as needed but by default it runs as a daemonset.
+> by default **ScytheEx** runs as a daemonset on kubernetes and is not fully tested which may break, kubernetes admins can customize the deployment as needed.

 1. **Prepare Your Environment**: